mwarf/YQL-05-08-2025/src/content/blog/beyond-brochure.md

 tags: ["Corporate", "Lethbridge", "Facility Showcase", "Drone Videography", "Brand Image", "Professionalism", "Marketing"]
 ---

-## Is Your Awesome Lethbridge Facility Getting Lost in Flat Photos?
+## Is Your Awesome Facility Getting Lost in Flat Photos?

 You've got an impressive setup here in Lethbridge – maybe a huge warehouse, a sleek office park, or a high-tech manufacturing plant.
 You know it's great, but does everyone else?
 Let's be honest, handing out a brochure with a few static pictures often feels a bit... meh.
 It just doesn't capture the sheer size, the smart layout, or that professional buzz you've worked so hard to create.